Loose stools after taking antibiotic treatment. Diarrhea from antibiotics: how to get rid of an unpleasant side effect

 Among them, the most popular are the following recipes:

-• dried pomegranate skins should be poured with boiling water and boiled over low heat for 5-7 minutes.
-Ready broth should be taken in half a glass 4 times a day;
+• Dried pomegranate skins should be poured with boiling water and simmered over low heat for 5-7 minutes.
+The finished decoction should be taken half a glass 4 times a day;

-• to prepare this remedy for diarrhea, you will need 300 ml of vodka and a couple of tablespoons of dried wormwood.
+• To prepare this remedy for diarrhea you will need 300 ml of vodka and a couple of tablespoons of dried wormwood.
 Dry grass is poured with vodka and infused for 12 hours.
-It is necessary to take the infusion 20 drops 6 times a day;
+You need to take the infusion 20 drops 6 times a day;

 • pieces of rye bread are soaked for half an hour in warm water and eaten in small pieces throughout the day;

-• tinctures and decoctions of bird cherry, walnut peel, oak bark, St. John's wort and alder cones will help to effectively get rid of diarrhea after taking antibiotics.
+• tinctures and decoctions of bird cherry berries, walnut peels, oak bark, St. John's wort and alder cones will help effectively get rid of diarrhea after using antibiotics.

-The use of folk remedies is suitable for the treatment of any age group of patients, since they have no contraindications and side effects.
+The use of folk remedies is suitable for treating any age group of patients, since they have no contraindications or side effects.

 In addition to stopping diarrhea, folk remedies help prevent dehydration and strengthen the immune system.
-In some cases, such medicines may be indispensable.
+In some cases, such medications may be essential.

-To get rid of diarrhea, folk remedies, diet food and special medicines that restore the intestinal microflora are used.
+To get rid of diarrhea, folk remedies, dietary foods and special medications that restore intestinal microflora are used.

-With the correct use of antibiotics against the background of dietary nutrition, with a high probability, the problem of diarrhea can be avoided.
+With the correct use of antibiotics along with a diet, the problem of diarrhea can most likely be avoided.

-The usual schedule of affairs can be suddenly disrupted by such an unpleasant ailment as diarrhea.
-Sometimes a complex bacteriological analysis is required to find out the cause of the disease.
+The usual schedule of affairs can be suddenly disrupted by such an unpleasant illness as diarrhea.
+Sometimes it is necessary to conduct a complex bacteriological analysis to find out the cause of the disease.

 Causes of diarrhea after antibiotics